 - 7.2.1 Funding agreement/contracts set out the programme or project spend and output profile together with the monitoring arrangements (financial, benefits and risk). - 7.2.2 Monthly highlight reports are completed by project managers on all live projects and provide updates on the performance of projects.
-These reports are reviewed by directors at their monthly Director meetings and quarterly, during the 'Critical Friend' clinic sessions. - 7.2.3 Any changes or variances to the spend profiles or key milestones will need to be reported by the Project Manager and approved by the Combined Authority.
+These reports are reviewed by directors at their monthly Director meetings members of the Senior Management Team, and quarterly, during the 'Critical Friend' clinic, sessions. - 7.2.3 Any changes or variances to the spend profiles or key milestones will need to be reported by the Project Manager and approved by the Combined Authority.
 On approval a variation letter to the Funding Agreement/contract will be issued.